Quantum information: Fundamental limitations on quantum information processing

 Already in 1961 Wigner pointed out that the existence of self-reproduction in the quantum world is unlikely \cite{Wigner}.
 In 1970.
 Park \cite{Park}, and later Wooters and Żurek \cite{WZ-no-clon} and Dieks \cite{Dieks_no-clon} proved that it is impossible to build a quantum machine that can perfectly copy arbitrary unknown quantum state $\Psi$:

 where $|0\rangle$ means a blank state, while $|M\rangle$, $|M_\psi\rangle$ are machine state before and after cloning respectively.
 The process realized by such a machine would have to be nonunitary and non-linear, which is forbidden by the linearity of quantum formalism.
 Thus copying destroys the state and it cannot be reconstructed from a single copy.
 Hence the quantum signals cannot be noiselessly amplified.
 Later the limitation for the unperfect cloning in terms of the so called fidelity function $f(\varrho_{out}) = \langle\Psi| \varrho_{out}|\Psi\rangle$ measuring similarity of the state of either of the two outcome registers has been provided within the framework of imperfect quantum cloning machines \cite{no_perfect_clon, Fan2014}.
-There is dual the non-deleting theorem that says that deleting theorem that says that deleting an unknown quantum state is impossible \cite{KumarPati2000}.
+There is dual the non-deleting theorem, which states that, in general, given two copies of some arbitrary quantum \\ state, it is impossible to delete one of the copies \cite{KumarPati2000}.
 In the above mentioned paper Holevo \cite{holevo} proved an fundamental theorem that sets an upper limit to the amount of information available about a quantum state.
 It implies that with the help of one qubit is impossible to send more than one bit of classical information.

 Quite unexpectedly, it turned out that there is also a restriction on the possibility of generating of quantum superposition.
 Namely, it has been independently shown \cite{AlvarezRodriguez2015, Oszmaniec2016} that there is no universal probabilistic quantum protocol generating superposition of the two unknown states.
 Interestingly, a probabilistic protocol generating a superposition of two unknown states having a fixed overlap with a known pure reference state has been proposed \cite{Oszmaniec2016}.
 This protocol has been carried out experimentally in a three-quadrant NMR system as well as on unknown photonic quantum states \cite{Li2017, Hu2016}.